Cancer Genetics Program

 The Cancer Genetics Clinic sees many patients, including:

 Our dedicated clinical geneticists and oncologists are available for individuals and families evaluated through the clinic.
-The Cancer Genetics team includes:
+The Cancer Genetics team is led by:

 If you have a cancer predisposition syndrome, we will work with you to find the most appropriate treatment.
 We can provide long-term care and identify and treat cancers early.
 In certain cases, we may be able to remove the cancer in its entirety.